The $\infty$-S test via regression quantile affine LASSO: Optimization aspects

-Another way to solve the constrained LAD optimization~\eqref{eq:betaH0} is to solve the affine LAD LASSO~\eqref{eq:LADLASSO} for $\lambda=\lambda_0(\vect{Y},X,A)$ of Theorem~\ref{thm:ztf} to guarantee complete thresholding, that is, forcing the linear constraint; this is akin to the exact penalty method of \citet{PG89}.
-The following theorem links the dual of the affine LAD LASSO optimization~\eqref{eq:LADLASSO} and the constrained LAD optimization. \begin{theorem} The dual variable $\vect{\omega}$ of Theorem~\ref{thm:ztf} corresponding to the primal affine LAD LASSO optimization~\eqref{eq:LADLASSO} is the dual variable of the LAD optimization~\eqref{eq:LADopti} with $\vect{y}_{-A}$ and $X_{-A}$ of Theorem~\ref{eq:constrainedLAD}. \end{theorem}
+Another way to perform the constrained LAD optimization~\eqref{eq:betaH0} is to solve the affine \mbox{LAD-LASSO}~\eqref{eq:LADLASSO} for $\lambda=\lambda_0(\vect{Y},X,A)$ of Theorem~\ref{thm:ztf} to guarantee complete thresholding---that is, enforcing the linear constraint; this is akin to the exact penalty method of \citet{PG89}.
+The following theorem links the dual of the affine LAD-LASSO optimization~\eqref{eq:LADLASSO} and the constrained LAD optimization.